adapt-it/adapt-it-mobile/_pages/working-with-projects.md

 Complete the following steps to view or edit a project's settings:

 1. Open Adapt It Mobile.
-2. On the main screen, click the Project Settings button.
+2. On the main screen, tap the Project Settings button.
 The project settings screen displays, giving an overview of the current project's settings.
-3. To view or edit a specific setting, click on that setting in the list.
+3. To view or edit a specific setting, tap on that setting in the list.
 An editor will display the current settings.
 You can make changes here to the selected setting.

-- Click the OK button to accept changes made to the current screen and return to the general settings.
+- tap the OK button to accept changes made to the current screen and return to the general settings.
-- Click the Cancel button to discard any changes made to the current screen and return to the general settings.
+- tap the Cancel button to discard any changes made to the current screen and return to the general settings.

-When you are done viewing or modifying the settings for the project, click on the Left arrow button in the upper left corner of the title bar to return to the main screen.
+When you are done viewing or modifying the settings for the project, tap on the Left arrow button in the upper left corner of the title bar to return to the main screen.